 \textbf{Contributions.} Our work makes both methodological and empirical contributions to MoLDS learning and shows its practical utility in neuroscience settings.
-Methodologically, relative to existing MoLDS tensor methods, our approach makes several key advances: (i) we employ SMD for more stable decomposition of whitened moment tensors, (ii) we provide a principled initialization strategy for noise parameters $(Q, R)$ based on residual covariances, which was missing from prior tensor-based approaches, and (iii) we integrate a complete EM procedure with responsibility-weighted sufficient statistics for all LDS parameter updates.
-Compared to existing tensor-alternating minimization pipelines for MLR, our method leverages the full complexity of Kalman filtering and smoothing, which is essential for addressing the temporal dependencies and uncertainty quantification required in MoLDS applications.
-Empirically, we demonstrate the successful applications of tensor-based MoLDS methods to complex and real-world data analysis.
-While prior MoLDS tensor work has been limited to synthetic evaluations, we show that our Tensor-EM framework can effectively analyze neural recordings from primate somatosensory cortex during reaching tasks, successfully identifying distinct dynamical regimes corresponding to different movement directions in a fully unsupervised manner.
-This represents an important step toward making MoLDS a practical tool for important applications such as neuroscience, where capturing heterogeneous dynamics across experimental conditions is a central challenge.
+Methodologically, relative to existing MoLDS tensor methods, our approach makes several key advances: (i) we employ SMD for more stable decomposition of whitened moment tensors, (ii) we provide a principled initialization strategy for noise parameters $(Q, R)$ based on residual covariances, which were missing from prior tensor-based approaches, and (iii) we integrate a complete EM procedure with responsibility-weighted sufficient statistics for all LDS parameter updates.
+Compared to existing tensor-alternating minimization pipelines for MLR, our method leverages the full flexibility of Kalman filtering and smoothing, which is essential for addressing the temporal dependencies and uncertainty quantification required in real MoLDS applications.

+Empirically, we demonstrate the successful applications of Tensor-EM MoLDS methods to complex and real-world data analysis.
+While prior MoLDS tensor work has been limited to synthetic evaluations, we show that our Tensor-EM framework can effectively analyze neural recordings from different brain regions during distinct reaching tasks and successfully identify distinct dynamical regimes corresponding to different movement directions in a fully unsupervised manner.
+This represents an important step toward making MoLDS a practical tool for important applications, particularly in neuroscience, where capturing heterogeneous dynamics across experimental conditions is a central challenge.
 Together, these methodological and empirical advances demonstrate that our Tensor-EM MoLDS framework provides improved robustness and accuracy in both controlled and challenging real-world settings.